The Cornerstone Investment Commentary: Year-End 2023

 Looking ahead, further gains in equity markets will be more difficult with so much recovery now achieved in large US stocks.
 As the expected rate cuts by the Fed approach, it will likely mean more opportunities for intermediate-term bonds, US small-cap stocks and – if the dollar falls further – foreign stocks.

 We will consider all this during any rebalancing your portfolio may need after such strong year-end gains.
 And while the 2024 election could generate higher volatility, we expect that those who try to ‘time’ markets based on their prognostications will again find the outcome to be both costly and frustrating.
 It probably goes without saying that we will be watching how markets react to the various events unfolding this year.

-With best wishes for health and perseverance, thank you for the continuing opportunity to work with you.
+With wishes for a good and healthy 2024, we thank you for the continuing opportunity to work together.